Sonophoto/pyDGW/README.md

 # pyDGW
 ***A python3 module that implements a machine for defining and walking Directed State Graphs***

+Updated February 2026 with assistance from Claude Haiku 4.5.
+The awesome thing about this is that I got to use a tool I used to help people learn state machines to learn how to us AI as a pair programmer!

 What is a directed Graph?
 It is a mathematical object: [wikipedia on Directed Graphs](https://en.wikipedia.org/wiki/Directed_graph)

 pyDGW implements methods for creating directed graphs.
 These methods include